anthowest/apod/README.md

 # NASA - Astronomy Photo of the Day

-This app view NASA's Astronomy Photo of the Day.
+This app views NASA's Astronomy Photo of the Day using NASA's API.

 ## App Description